Redot-Engine/redot-docs/tutorials/scripting/c_sharp/c_sharp_global_classes.rst

 .. warning::

-    The Godot editor will hide these custom classes with names that begin with the prefix "Editor" in the 'Create New Node' or 'Create New Scene' dialog windows.
-The classes are available for instantiation at runtime via their class names, but are automatically hidden by the editor windows along with the built-in editor nodes used by the Godot editor.
+    The redot editor will hide these custom classes with names that begin with the prefix "Editor" in the 'Create New Node' or 'Create New Scene' dialog windows.
+The classes are available for instantiation at runtime via their class names, but are automatically hidden by the editor windows along with the built-in editor nodes used by the redot editor.